woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v3/_customers.md

 ## Retrieve a customer ##

-This API lets you retrieve and view a specific customer by ID or email.
+This API lets you retrieve and view a specific customer by ID.

 ### HTTP request ###